Howard Osa’s Blog

 Tonkotsu (pork broth) ramen at Kyuushuu Jangara (九州 じゃんがら) in Nihonbashi.
 Outstanding!

-Click for more pictures… Keep reading →
+Click for more pictures… Continue reading

 Obama’s new Blackberry